Chart Color Schemes

 Marsden Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marsden Park has a high level of cultural diversity, with 60.1% of its population speaking a language other than English at home and 54.2% born overseas.
-Christianity is the predominant religion in Marsden Park, comprising 42.5% of people.
-Hinduism is notably overrepresented, making up 26.3% of the population compared to the Greater Sydney average of 20.2%.
+Marsden Park has a high degree of cultural diversity, with 60.1% speaking a language other than English at home and 54.2% born overseas.
+Christianity is the predominant religion, making up 42.5%.
+Hinduism is notably overrepresented at 26.3%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity